gavhensley/Studio-Access-Ally/README.md

 ## Studio inventory management

 ### Intro/Setup
 Thank you for checking out our studio management app.
+This app allows a studio to add their equipment, allows user to submit rental forms, and admins to accept or deny those rental forms.
 To view the app, you can either <a href="https://www.youtube.com/watch?v=G5pu3HzPXZA" target="_blank">check out our presentation here</a>, or follow these instructions.
 (Note: You must have Visual Studio Community, Microsoft SQL Server Management Studio 18, Visual Studio Code and Node.JS installed)

 1. Clone down the repository
 2. Change the directory to Studio-Access-Ally/backend/Studio-Inventory-API and open the .sln file in Visual Studio